Gemma 4 Local Setup 2026: Run It with Ollama and Open WebUI

 Coding Assistant

 Use Gemma 4 as a local code completion and generation model in your IDE.
-The 31B model handles multi-file refactoring and architectural decisions well.
-The E4B handles function-level generation and explanations.
+On the published LiveCodeBench v6 numbers the 31B scores 80.0% against 52.0% for the E4B, so pick by how much of the codebase you expect the model to hold at once.
 Pair it with tools like Continue.dev or your IDE's Ollama integration.

 If you are building a free AI coding stack, Gemma 4 via Ollama is one of the strongest local model options available — it costs nothing to run and works offline.
 You can also run Gemma 4 through Docker Model Runner if Docker is already part of your workflow.